 “It is human to have a long childhood; it is civilized to have an even longer childhood.
-Long childhood makes a technical and mental virtuoso out of a man, but it also leaves a life-long residue of emotional immaturity in him.” –Erik Homburger Erikson
+Long childhood makes a technical and mental virtuoso out of a man, but it also leaves a life-long residue of emotional immaturity in him.”

 With that said, becoming a parent is the greatest thing that’s ever happened to me, for many reasons.
-But one is that kids enable us to see in us that which we’ve long forgotten.
-The lessons they teach or reinforce can occur in any situation whether it’s one we’re familiar with and can recall from our youth or it’s totally new to us.
-Either way, we’ve all been there, right?
-We’ve all looked at the world with their eyes and now we’re seeing it through ours.
+But one is that kids enable us to see in us that which we’ve long neglected and forgotten.
+The lessons they teach or reinforce can occur in any situation whether it’s one we’re familiar with and can recall from our youth or the experience is totally new to us.
+Either way, we’ve all been there; we’ve all looked at the world with innocent, curious eyes and now we’re seeing it through ours.
 But who are we?
 And how are we different now from who we were then?

 It is said that when reality is pushed upon such a person they will often respond with rage in order to intimidate others and protect their fragile self-esteem.
 Indeed, “rage is the wall that keeps the PPS victim isolated from close contact with others”.
 One consequence of this, however, is that it also keeps love, concern, and warmth away.

 Oftentimes, a great deal of permissiveness was experienced during childhood which led to a lack of self-discipline and is demonstrated by laziness and irresponsibility, as well as an inability to handle emotions properly.
 Due to their lack of internalized controls helping them to initiate responsible activities on their own, they often face pressure from outside sources (parents, employers, spouses/partners) to take on more responsibility.

 Similarly, real life Peter Pans seek out women who base their self-worth off of their ability to care for others.
 Because in order for Peter Pan to exist there must be someone willing to deal with the things Peter Pan doesn’t do.
 These kinds of relationships don’t tend to evolve past the first phase of emotional and sexual intensity; they never fully mature.
-That’s because the Wendys of the world gain what they need (acceptance, control, etc.) by allowing their Peter Pans to live in a fictional world where they never have to grow up.
+This is made possible by the Wendys of the world who gain what they need (acceptance, control, etc.) by allowing their Peter Pans to live in a fictional world where they never have to grow up.
 This doesn’t give these men much of a reason to be anything more.
 And so, conflicts inevitably arise.